 The Year Without a Summer: A Dark Inspiration

 In Geneva, the unusually cold and wet summer confined Byron, Shelley, Mary, and Polidori indoors for much of their stay.
 The perpetual gloom and the sense of impending doom seeped into their conversations and their creative endeavors.
-The oppressive atmosphere served as a constant reminder of the power of nature to disrupt and destroy, a theme that would find its way into the pages of Frankenstein.
+Plus, the oppressive atmosphere served as a constant reminder of the power of nature to disrupt and destroy, a theme that would find its way into the pages of Frankenstein.
 The novel's bleak landscapes and its exploration of the destructive potential of unchecked scientific ambition can be seen as a reflection of the environmental anxieties of the time.

 The Ghost Story Challenge: A Spark of Genius